mozilla/mozilla_ci_tools/docs/scripts.rst

     -r REV, --revision REV
                           The 12 characters representing a revision (most recent).
-    --times TIMES         Number of times to retrigger the push.
+    --times TIMES         Total number of jobs to have on a push.
+Eg: If there is 1 job and you want to trigger 1 more time, do --times=2.
     --skips SKIPS         Specify the step size to skip after every retrigger.
     --from-rev FROM_REV   The 12 character representing the oldest push to start from.